 As far as the pro and con arguments for a local vs. remote access are concerned, yes, theoretically an external attacker could have used a cocktail of zero day + remote privilege elevation + password recovery against the cloud based NGP VAN voter system, but so could a local user/administrator at a fraction of the time and effort.

 What about the identity of the perp?
-According to the WaPo (using CrowdStrike, DOJ, and their other usual hush-hush government sources), the attack was perpetrated by a Russian unit lead by Lieutenant Captain Nikolay Kozachek who allegedly crafted a malware called X-Agent and used it to get into the network and install keystroke loggers on several PCs.
+According to the WaPo (using CrowdStrike, DOJ, and their other usual hush-hush government sources in the know), the attack was perpetrated by a Russian unit lead by Lieutenant Captain Nikolay Kozachek who allegedly crafted a malware called X-Agent and used it to get into the network and install keystroke loggers on several PCs.
 This allowed them to see what the employees were typing and take screenshots of the employees’ computer.

-But if that was the case, then how did the DOJ learn all of this ‘very specific’ information used in the indictments without the FBI ever forensically evaluating the DNC/HRC computers?
-And since when does the DOJ, an organization that only speaks the language of indictments use a 3rd party like CrowdStrike as a primary source in an investigation?
+This is pretty detailed information, but if this was the case, then how did the DOJ learn all of these ‘details’ and use them in the indictments without the FBI ever forensically evaluating the DNC/HRC computers?
+And since when does the DOJ, an organization that only speaks the language of indictments uses hearsay and 3rd parties like the British national Matt Tait (a former GCHQ collector and a connoisseur of all things related to Russian collusion), CrowdStrike, or any other evidence lacking chain of custody certification as a primary source for prosecution?

 The fact that the three had multiple concurrent high impact and high visibility project assignments is odd because this is not how typical offensive cyber intelligence teams operate.
-These units tend to be compartmentalized, they are assigned to a specific mission, and team members stay with the same taskforce for the entire duration of the project.
+These units tend to be compartmentalized, they are assigned to a specific mission, and the taskforce stays together for the entire duration of the project.

 And this riddle wrapped up in an enigma doesn’t stop there, in addition to shoddy cyber forensics, we also have all of the questionable MSM investigative work that links the attacker to the pseudonym Guccifer 2.0 and identifies him as a Russian.